-Peaceful Sidewalk Vigil honoring the entry in force of the TPNW, noon-1:30 January 22, 2021 at 12:00pm - 1:30pm Palo Alto corner of El Camino and Embarcadero Roads 855 El Camino (Town & Country Village shopping mall) Palo Alto, CA 94301 United States Organised by: Peninsula/Palo Alto, CA Women's International League for Peace and Freedom's branch
+Peaceful Sidewalk Vigil honoring the entry in force of the TPNW, noon-1:30 January 22, 2021 at 12:00pm - 1:30pm Pacific Time (US & Canada) Palo Alto corner of El Camino and Embarcadero Roads 855 El Camino (Town & Country Village shopping mall) Palo Alto, CA 94301 United States Contact person: Peninsula/Palo Alto, CA Women's International League for Peace and Freedom's branch

 This special focus peaceful sidewalk vigil is part of regular Friday vigils for peace and justice issues organized by the Peninsula/Palo Alto, CA Women's International League for Peace and Freedom's branch.
 It honors the TPNW's entry into force, and the successful efforts of UN member states - and organizations such as WILPF, who supported the 2017 Treaty with signature petitions - that contributed to the success we celebrate on the 22nd.